-- Countries can attract green FDI to enhance their green innovative capacities. - Policies attracting green FDI should go hand in hand with measures encouraging knowledge spillovers from MNE subsidiaries to domestic companies, such as policies including local content requirements and training of the local workforce. - Green technology transfer should take a more central role in the WTO around the TRIMS agreement, accounting for the public goods nature of green technologies, to support their global diffusion through FDI. - International organizations, such as the UNFCCC, should direct more attention to FDI as a key channel for green technology transfer.
+- Attracting green FDI countries can enhance their green innovative capacities. - Policies attracting green FDI should go hand in hand with measures encouraging knowledge spillovers from MNE subsidiaries to domestic companies, such as policies including local content requirements and training of the local workforce. - Green technology transfer should take a more central role in the WTO around the TRIMS agreement, accounting for the public goods nature of green technologies, to support their global diffusion through FDI. - International organizations, such as the UNFCCC, should direct more attention to FDI as a key channel for green technology transfer.